-Ami Aronheim completed his B. Sc. in agriculture at the Hebrew University in 1986.
+Prof. Ami Aronheim completed his B. Sc. in agriculture at the Hebrew University in 1986.
 Aronheim did his M.Sc. degree with JM Gershonni at the Weizmann Institute studying the acetylcholine receptor.
 Aronheim has graduated from the Weizmann Institute in 1993 studying control of Insulin gene expression and subsequently joined Prof. Michael Karin laboratory at UCSD for three years studying signal transduction mechanisms of the Ras exchange factor Sos.
 In 1996 Aronheim joined the Molecular Genetics Department at the faculty of Medicine of the Technion.
-Aronheim’s current research is focused on identification and characterization of protein-protein interaction in different biological circuits.
-This is accomplished using a unique yeast protein recruitment system developed by Dr. Aronheim, based on translocation of an otherwise inactive protein to its site of
+Aronheim’s research is focused on characterization of signaling circuits involved in mediating extracellular signals into gene expression events.

-- The role of JDP2 in carcinogenesis and metastasis
+- The role of bZIP repressors, JDP2 and ATF3, in carcinogenesis and cardiac remodeling